Last Updated: 2023-11-27

-To opt out of receiving personalized ads on Classical Guitar Shed: go to classicalguitarshed.com/contact and select “I need help with my account,” to tell us that you no longer wish to receive personalized ads from us in the Platform.
+To opt out of receiving personalized ads on Classical Guitar Shed: go to classicalguitarshed.com/contact and select “I need help with my account,” to tell us that you no longer wish to receive personalized ads from us on the Platform.
 Please include a link to your profile in your request to opt out of personalized ads.
 Classical Guitar Shed may still show you contextualized ads relevant to the content you’re viewing.

-Third Party Analytics and Advertising
+Third-Party Analytics and Advertising

 Facebook Connect.
 For more information about what Facebook collects when you use Facebook buttons on Classical Guitar Shed, please see: https://www.facebook.com/about/p….

 Google has developed the Google Analytics opt-out browser add-on; if you want to opt out of Google Analytics, you can download and install the add-on for your web browser here.

 Please note that on Classical Guitar Shed, Google Analytics code is supplemented by “gat._anonymizeIp();” to ensure an anonymized collection of IP addresses (so called IP-masking).

 More Information About Targeted Advertising By Third Parties